launchdarkly/terraform-provider-launchdarkly/website/docs/r/destination.html.markdown

 - `user_identity` - (Required) - Your mParticle user ID.

 - `environment` - (Required) - The mParticle environment.
 Must be 'production' or 'development'.

+### Azure Event Hubs

+- `namespace` - (Required) - The Azure namespace where you want LaunchDarkly to export events.

+- `name` - (Required) -

+- `policy_name` - (Required) - The name of your Azure policy.
+Follow the directions in the [docs](https://docs.launchdarkly.com/home/data-export/event-hub#creating-a-policy-and-key-in-azure-event-hub) to set up a policy.

+- `policy_key` - (Required) - Your Azure policy key.
+The name of your Azure policy.
+Follow the directions in the [docs](https://docs.launchdarkly.com/home/data-export/event-hub#creating-a-policy-and-key-in-azure-event-hub) to set up a policy.

 ### Segment